 Training your eye is another.

-👉 Start with the main exercise:
+👉 Start with the main exercise: 20 Views Drawing Exercise: Step-by-Step Tutorial

-👉 Use the Practice Lab
+👉 Try the Practice Lab

 It walks you through structured variations so you can focus on seeing — not guessing what to draw next.